View_02_final-1-1

 Site Design

-The site has been carefully selected and the design is informed through the ongoing detailed assessment process.
+The site has been carefully selected and the design informed by a detailed assessment process.

 The proposal will be connected to the nearby Legacy National Grid substation via an underground cable.